sav-che/TL-2/Authors/Bonato, Giuseppe Antonio {std. Bonato} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 308](https://www.biodiversitylibrary.org/item/103859#page/318/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 308](https://www.biodiversitylibrary.org/page/33265505) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bonato, Giuseppe Antonio {std.
 Bonato}|first entry]] for this author

 ### Author

-\* Bonato, Giuseppe Antonio (1753-1836), Italian botanist, professor of botany at the University of Padua, director of the Botanical Garden of the University 1794-1835. (*Bonato*).
+\* Bonato, Giuseppe Antonio (1753-1836), Italian botanist, professor of botany at the University of Padua, director of the Botanical Garden of the University 1794-1835.
+**Abbreviated name**: *Bonato*

 #### Herbarium and types